 Variable Costs for a Brewery

 There is a helpful analysis posted on Beer Advocate that explains some of the costs and economics for a brewery with a 5,000 barrel capacity.
-As you will find in the attached breakeven analysis template the costs that go into each barrel are as follows:
+The costs that go into each barrel are as follows:

 - Grain – cost of grain per barrel